srivasud/threeAspects/README.md

 Chicago experiences roughly 3,000 crashes annually between motor vehicles and pedestrians, about 800 of which involve children.The City of Chicago started enforcing automated speed violations around the children's Safety Zone and violations data is available from 1st of July 2014 [Source](https://www.chicago.gov/city/en/depts/cdot/supp_info/children_s_safetyzoneporgramautomaticspeedenforcement.html)

-I have downloaded the speed violations data of the City of Chicago from the city's website [Source](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4) which contains speed violations from Q3-2014 to Q1-2019.
+I have downloaded the speed violations data of the City of Chicago from the [city's website](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4) which contains speed violations from Q3-2014 to Q1-2019.

-I prepared a [Visualization presentation](https://public.tableau.com/profile/srinivasan.vasudevan#!/vizhome/InduvidualProject-ThreeAspects/ThreeAspects) for the Mayor of the City of Chicago.
+I prepared a [visual presentation](https://public.tableau.com/profile/srinivasan.vasudevan#!/vizhome/InduvidualProject-ThreeAspects/ThreeAspects) for the Mayor of the City of Chicago.
 The visual presents the three important aspects namely interesting story from the data, non-trivial information and unexpected story from the data.

 I will dive in to the "making of" this visualization.